Updated Oct. 10, 2023

-With final passage of Senate Bill 244 by the state legislature Sept.
-13, 2023, California will become the third and largest U.S. state to adopt “right to repair” legislation broadly applicable to manufacturers of electronic devices.
+Following final passage of Senate Bill 244 by the state legislature on Sept.
+13, 2023, and signature by California Gov. Gavin Newsom on Oct.
+10, 2023, California has become the third and largest U.S. state to adopt “right to repair” legislation broadly applicable to manufacturers of electronic devices.
 Resulting from advocacy efforts by the Security Industry Association (SIA) and our industry partners, all states enacting right to repair legislation so far – New York, Minnesota and, with the governor’s potential signature, California – have included provisions that exclude security products.

 Specifically in subsection (3)(B)(2), the following products are excluded from the definition of products for which manufacturers are subject to right to repair requirements: